Don's "Whom We Might Be" Story

 Gregorian Calendar

-( vs. an ancient
+( vs. a

 sundial ),

-The time frame coincidentally also ran over the intersection of two Millennia: the 1,000's & the 2,000's and with some luck
+The time-frame coincidentally spanned the intersection of two Millennia: the 1,000's & the 2,000's…

 ( & some medical help! ),